havenwood/bindi/README.md

 make
 ```

-And start Redis if it isn't configured to autostart:
+Start Redis if it isn't running:

     $ redis-server